 Youngstown campus students should register for an Orientation session at Youngstown Orientation page.

-Online program students will receive a College email with instructions and a link to complete the Online Orientation prior to the beginning of the semester.
+Online program students will receive a College email with instructions and a link to complete the NSO prior to the beginning of the semester.
 Students will learn how to access Canvas, the learning management system where all of your courses will be housed.
 In addition, College policies and procedures, student behavioral expectations, and resources for success will be covered during orientation.